The cowork culture is evolving constantly – this year the Digital Nomad Visa and Cowork Nativo might be game changer

 Consequently, there has been a significant rise in the growth of the coworking industry in Portugal.
 This growth has encouraged leaders and experts within the sector to look at establishing a Portuguese Coworking Assembly.

-Main factors behind the growth of coworking in Portugal:
+Main factors behind the growth of coworking and digital nomad communities in Portugal:

-• The global economic and financial crisis of 2008 triggered the emergence of a set of collaborative spaces that gained momentum as the economy recovered.
-The optimization of space utility and resulting distributed.
+- The global economic and financial crisis of 2008 triggered the emergence of a set of collaborative spaces that gained momentum as the economy recovered—the optimization of space utility and resulting distribution.

-• Portugals attractive climate, beautiful landscapes and many other features desired by travelers and digital nomads.
+- Portugal’s attractive climate, beautiful landscapes and many other features desired by travellers and digital nomads.

 Portugal has its competitive edge over similar expanding markets